barotto/IBMulator/BUILD_WINDOWS.md

 ## STEP 2.
 Build RmlUi
 [RmlUi](https://github.com/mikke89/RmlUi) is a C++ GUI toolkit based on the HTML and CSS standards.
-IBMulator requires version 5.1 of this library but unfortunately it doesn't compile with current versions of MSYS2.
-For this reason we are going to use my patched fork.

 Launch the **MSYS2 MINGW64** shell from the `MSYS2 64bit` folder (you should
 read MINGW64 on the command line) and: